 Support people are not allowed to speak at the mediation.
 They are there only for emotional support.
 Ultimately it is up to the mediator to determine whether they think the support person can be in the room.
 Support people are also subject to the same confidentiality conditions as the participants.

-No mediation should be facilitated without firstly meeting the parties involved.
+No mediation should be facilitated without firstly meeting with the parties involved.
 This is because mediators need to assess the appropriateness of a mediation prior to holding a joint session.
-Secondly, mediators need to be able to go through the process with the participants to ensure everyone is clear on; the process, the role of the mediator, what will happen if they reach agreement, what will happen if they don’t reach agreement and to ensure all expectations are all aligned.
+Secondly, mediators need to be able to go through the process with the participants to ensure everyone is clear on: the process, the role of the mediator, what will happen if they reach agreement, what will happen if they don’t reach agreement and to ensure all expectations are aligned.
 Pre-mediation sessions are your opportunity to speak to the mediator about any concerns that you have and answer any questions that you have.

 The Joint Session (mediation / facilitation)

 The model that we use for the joint session is facilitative in nature.
 This means that the workplace mediator will not tell you what to do or judge you.
 However, the mediator may ask you questions about your opinion or may challenge some views you hold, we call that ‘reality checking’ or ‘inquiring’.
 The mediator may want to get behind some beliefs you hold about each other to see whether that might shed light on a different view.
 The mediator may also reframe some of the opinions that you share using constructive words that may illicit a different tone or direction of the conversation.
 In addition to this, in workplace mediations we are subject to workplace laws, so there may be some areas that the mediator might determine as not appropriate to discuss in that particular forum.
-Ultimately though the participants determine the content and the mediator manages the process of the joint session.
+Ultimately the participants determine the content and the mediator manages the process of the joint session.
 Our process follows this model.
 Your mediator will help prepare you to participate in your joint session.

 - Each participant speaks